-The following table lists the counties and cities that have been identified as poverty areas based on the percentage of individuals (all ages) in a locality who are at or below the Federal Poverty Level of income in 2014.
-The Board prioritized those localities which have a poverty rate of 14.8 percent or greater, which was the national poverty rate that year (the most current poverty estimates available).
-In 2014, Virginia's overall poverty rate was 11.8 percent.
+The below link from the US Census Bureau lists the counties and cities that have been identified as poverty areas based on the percentage of individuals (all ages) in a locality who are at or below the Federal Poverty Level of income in 2016.
+The Board prioritized those localities which have a poverty rate of 20 percent (%) or greater, which is the poverty level threshold, as determined by the Secretary of Health and Human Services.
+In 2016, Virginia's overall poverty rate was 11.0 percent.1

-Our reason for adopting the national poverty rate is to focus attention on those localities which have the greatest poverty.
-As noted by the Weldon Cooper Center for Public Service at the University of Virginia (2011), although the Commonwealth as a whole has a relatively high median per capita household income and relatively low poverty rate, the aggregate data obscures the significant variation in income and poverty at the local and regional levels.
+Our reason for adopting the Secretary's poverty level threshold is to focus attention on those localities which have the greatest poverty.
+As noted by the Weldon Cooper Center for Public Service at the University of Virginia (2014), although the Commonwealth as a whole has a relatively high median per capita household income and relatively low poverty rate, the aggregate data obscures the significant variation in income and poverty at the local and regional levels.
 The aggregate data is impacted by trends in Northern Virginia, which contains nearly a third of the state's total population.
+2

-For grant projects exclusively serving a designated poverty area(s), the Board will fund up to 90% of the Total Project Costs.
+If the grant project primarily serves a designated poverty area(s) with a poverty rate of 20 percent (%) or greater, the Board will fund up to 90% of the Total Project Costs.
 The minimum match requirement then is 10% of the Total Project Costs.
 To determine Total Project Costs, divide the total grant funds requested by 90%.

-For all other DD grant projects, the minimum match requirement is 25% of the total project costs.
+For all other DD grant projects, the minimum match requirement is 25% of the Total Project Costs.
+Please see the applicable Request for Proposal (RFP) for any alternate match requirements.